Blog Articles

 3 Key HR Challenges in the Construction Industry

-With available talent becoming increasingly scarce, HR teams and those in leadership positions must be proactive about strategically addressing today's challenges.
+HR teams and those in leadership positions in the construction industry must be proactive about strategically addressing today's challenges.

 Nick Schurk

 Construction is a giant in the global economy, employing millions worldwide and contributing significantly to economic growth.
-However, like most industries, the construction sector has faced numerous challenges in recent years, many stemming from the COVID-19 pandemic.
-It's believed that 70% of construction companies were hurt by the pandemic.
-In June of 2020, a staggering 68% of contractors had seen a project canceled due to COVID-19.
+However, like most industries, the construction sector has faced numerous challenges in recent years.
+It's believed that 70% of construction companies were hurt by the COVID-19 pandemic and supply chain issues.

 3 Major Challenges for HR Pros in the Construction Industry